halex5000/launching-darkly-with-a-vue/BLOG.md

   }
 </script>
 ```
+A few things to tune into in the above:
+- the composables, those functions prefixed with `use` need to be in the `setup block` and more importantly, they have to run at `setup` time.
+I learned this the hard way because I had a `use` in the setup block, but it wasn't executed until later and that errored out because the client was not initializing when I ran the function later.
+- `useLDReady` is a function which allows you to react to whether the LaunchDarkly client is ready to use or not and returns you a `reactive` object so Vue can observe changes to it's value.
+- `useLDFlag` is a function which allows you to evaluate a LaunchDarkly feature flag and returns you a `reactive` object so Vue can observe changes to it's value.

 #### When it's time to change
+<small>You've got to rearrange</small>

 ```vue
 <!-- abridged version of src/App.vue template for illustration purposes -->